Comcast/CARAF/Tools/PQBench/Performance-Metrics.md

 Measures the time required to generate a digital signature.

 ### 🛠️ How to Measure
-Use openssl dgst to sign a message using a PQC private key.
+Use openssl dgst to sign a message using a PQC private key for FN-DSA (Falcon).

 ### 🧪 Example:
 ```bash